 A third criticism is that behavioral economics, while identifying the predictive shortcomings of neoclassical economic theory, does not provide an alternative unifying theory to explain human or firm behavior.
 But this criticism misconstrues the purpose of behavioral economics.
-Neoclassical economic theory has supplied an organizing principle, as well as an important level of nuance by importing new microeconomic thinking into competition law.
+Neoclassical economic theory has supplied an organizing principle, as well as an important level of nuance, by importing new microeconomic thinking into competition law.
 The purpose of behavioral economics is to augment neoclassical economic theory by providing more realistic assumptions of human behavior.
-By teaching that humans may behave "predictably irrationally," behavioral economics provides a mechanism for policymakers to consider whether and to what extent they should refine existing frameworks to account for nuances in human behavior.
+By teaching that humans may behave "predictably irrationally," behavioral economics provides a mechanism for policy makers to consider whether and to what extent they should refine existing frameworks to account for nuances in human behavior.

 Behavioral economics does not necessarily call for less or more antitrust regulation.
-If anything, it draws into question our reliance on economic theory when the evidence suggest otherwise.
-It calls into question our preoccupation with the cost of false positives (which has taken
+If anything, it draws into question our reliance on economic theory when the evidence suggests otherwise.
+It calls into question our preoccupation with the cost of false positives (which has taken prominence over the last thirty years) while not attending to the cost of false negatives.
+And, as discussed below, it raises questions about our ability to predict outcomes and optimize efficiency through antitrust's rule of reason standard, suggesting that antitrust's prevailing legal standard be brought closer to rule of law principles.